 Competitve teams will be allocated specific rooms while hobby clubs/organizations will have options to book scheduled timeslots.
 Once members are trained, the space can be booked on a first come first serve basis.
 Members using the space will need to ensure they follow the guidelines of the space.

 Club offices are designed to accommodate the day to day business needs of student clubs.
 However, recognized clubs may reserve free of charge the club meeting room to schedule small meetings.
-Clubs are encouraged to schedule early for the best availability (one week in advance is required).
-Space reservations can be made at the Lassonde Welcome Desk or by calling 416-650-8215.
-Clubs will be required to use the room booking form to schedule their meetings.
+Clubs are encouraged to use the room booking link to request use of 102A (one week in advance is required).
 Impromptu meetings are permitted in the rooms as space permits.
 Clubs not assigned space will be given priority of the meeting room for regularly scheduled meetings.

 The Club space may not be used for any illegal activities.
-All people in the club space are expected to adhere to standards of good conduct and act respectfully toward one another.
+Students are not allowed to sleep in their club space.
+All students in the club space are expected to adhere to standards of good conduct and act respectfully toward one another.
 The standards are outlined in the Code of Student Rights and Responsibilities: http://secretariat-policies.info.yorku.ca/policies/code-of-student-rights-and-responsibilities-presidential-regulation/

 Club members failing to follow the request of a staff member regarding noise and behaviour will be asked to identify themselves and to leave the Club space.
 The appropriate club leader will be informed of the incident.